 - Wash your mushrooms using a damp paper towel and then set them, cavity up, on a baking sheet.
 Remove the stems and chop them up finely.
 Set them aside.

 - Melt 3 oz. unsalted butter, or olive oil, in a skillet over medium-low heat and add in ¼ yellow onion minced.
 Saute for about 10 minutes until they become translucent.

 - Turn up your heat to high and add your minced garlic cloves and saute for no more than 1 minute.

-- Add your sherry vinegar, can of minced clams with juice, ½ teaspoon of oregano, ½ teaspoon of basil, ½ teaspoon of parsley and ⅛ teaspoon salt.
+- Add chopped mushroom stems, sherry vinegar, can of minced clams with juice, ½ teaspoon of oregano, ½ teaspoon of basil, ½ teaspoon of parsley and ⅛ teaspoon salt.
 Let simmer over high heat for 5 minutes.

 - Add ½ cup of panko breadcrumbs and mix until they absorb the clam juice.
 Turn off heat.There should be no more liquid on the bottom of your pan.
 If there is, keep the heat on until all the liquid is fully absorbed/evaporated.